oliwarner/django-multifactor/README.md

 # ![django-multifactor - Easy multi-factor authentication for Django](https://raw.githubusercontent.com/oliwarner/django-multifactor/master/logo3.png)

-The easiest multi-factor for Django?
-Ships with opinionated defaults, standalone authentication screens and very simple integration pathway to retrofit onto mature sites.
+Probably the easiest multi-factor for Django.
+Ships with standalone views, opinionated defaults and a very simple integration pathway to retrofit onto mature sites.
+Supports [FIDO2/WebAuthn](https://en.wikipedia.org/wiki/WebAuthn)
+[U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) and [TOTP authenticators](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm), with removable fallbacks options for email, SMS, carrier pigeon, or whatever other token exchange you can think of.

-Supports TOTP, U2F, FIDO2 U2F (WebAuthn), Email Tokens.
-This is ***not*** a passwordless authentication system. django-multifactor is purely additive.
+This is ***not*** a passwordless authentication system. django-multifactor is a second layer of defence.

 Based on [`django-mfa2`](https://pypi.org/project/django-mfa2/) but quickly diverging.